pthomain/dejavu/README.md

 Version 2.0 is a major departure from the original implementation and is using annotations to provide the call cache directives.
 It also contains more cache operations and controls.
 The documentation below relates to v1.0+ and is now mostly out-of-date.
 It will be updated to reflect the new features of 2.0 once the lib is out of alpha/beta.

-The library was renamed DéjàVu to avoid confusion with pre-existing similar libraries names RxCache.
+The library was renamed DéjàVu to avoid confusion with pre-existing similar libraries named RxCache.

 Retrofit support
 ----------------